complied/FitnessTrackerV2/README.md

 + Added full user input validation
    + Ensures activity input is non-empty
    + Confirms duration is a positive number
      + Parses date using stoi()

-Validates format YYYY-MM-DD and ensures date is before 202
+        Validates format YYYY-MM-DD and ensures date is before 2025 v - 0.8
+     + Updated Workout Assign to fit with WorkoutLogger
+     + Now, after logging your workouts (with activity name, date, and duration), you can assign each workout to a specific day of the week.
+     + Uses shared_ptr<workout> to manage workout memory safely.
+       + Fixed White space bug again.
+       + Updated main to fit the user update.

 ===================================================

 Youtube Video here ------ > https://www.youtube.com/watch?v=IcDLU2BOBRM